 Out Loud is an artistic platform for youth voices in the LGBTQIA+ community.

-The course is no charge for accepted students.
-For more information, contact Elly Baldwin at email@example.com or call 801-328-4201 x124.
+There is no charge for accepted students to participate but space is limited.
+For more information, contact Erin Hartley at email@example.com or call 801-328-4201 x124.

 “I am gay and I am also Mexican-American.
 As someone belonging to two different minority groups, I can feel the brunt of discrimination in both ways.
 It’s hard.
 To have an institution believe in me and put my art up on their walls is incredibly validating.”